 I prefer having multiple addresses, so the information goes to the right email.
 This allows me not to confuse the information coming in.
 You can also utilize hello or info, but I hear those are very common and are often hacked.

-One thing to note, researching ahead of time will save you a plethora of time, heart ache, and stress later for your business.
-Too many times, we get our mind set on something only to realize it’s not going to work.
+One thing to note, researching ahead of time will save you a plethora of time, heartache, and stress later for your business.
+Too often, we get our mindset on something only to realize it will not work.
 These seven first all align with each other.
-In most cases, you can get it all done in one day if you stay on the ball and focused.
+In most cases, you can get it all done in one day if you stayed on the ball and focused.